New EnglandFarm Guide

 Farm picks

-Vermont apple orchards to compare first
+Vermont apple orchards worth planning around

 Shoreham, VT